What we read

 We choose themes based on member recommendations, trends and stuff we're really curious about.
 We make an effort to continually mix it up and rep at least 1 x indy publisher in our shortlists.

 We know we have reading biases.
 How?
 We looked at the 175 books we've short-listed over the last 5 years and asked our members how they choose what they read.
 The result?
-We've explored a great mix of themes from race, to AI, to gender, to taking risks, but more often than not end up reading books written by white men from Europe & the US backed by large publishers.
+We've explored a great mix of themes from race, to AI, to gender, to taking risks, but more often than not end up reading books written by white men from Europe & the US-backed by large publishers.
 This doesn't mean the books aren't powerful or mind-changing.
 They frequently are.
 But we are also limited by our choices in what we really learn.
 A lot of our book biases are built into the publishing industry's culture and its new giant recommendation machines.
 We want to shift that.
-We want to shine a light on more underrepresented voices, lesser known authors, and smaller publishers on the themes we explore.
-We want to read books from diverse voices across every subject we read.
-Whether that be the future of the internet, the science behind addiction, or on how to challenge systemic racism.
-A non-fiction club at the intersection of a world full of stories.
+We want to shine a light on a wider mix of voices, lesser-known authors, and smaller publishers on the themes we explore.
+We want to read books from diverse voices across every subject we read: Whether that be the metaverse, the science behind addiction, or how to challenge systemic racism.

 How are we doing this?

-For each set of authors, publishers and experts we line-up, we will consciously look for a diverse mix of ethnicity, gender, nationality & size (less established authors & publishers).
-We'll check-in and share our progress publicly every 3 months.
+For each set of authors, publishers and experts we line up, we will consciously look for a diverse mix of ethnicity, gender, nationality & size (less established authors & publishers).
+We'll check in and share our progress publicly regularly.
 Learn more and read a little differently with us.

 Every week members are nudged to remind them where they should be in the book.

 A lot of members will read 1 x RBC book a month 1 book of their choice.
 Some members are now reading 3-4 books a month.